(Visited 3,996 times, 2 visits today)

 In the mid-1980s, Chicagoans on their daily commute into the Loop were amazed at how quickly four new skyscrapers were rising out of the ground.
-When they were completed in 1986, the four Presidential Towers (“PT”) high-rises (of six originally planned) became and remain the tallest buildings west of the river in Chicago.
+When they were completed in 1986, the four Presidential Towers (“PT”) high-rises (of six originally planned) became, until recently, the tallest buildings west of the river in Chicago.

 When construction began on PT, Chicago’s Near West Side was a picture-book of urban blight and decay.
 Madison Street was Skid Row and the area seemed a sea of parking lots and mostly derelict loft buildings.
 Presidential Towers ignited the area’s transformation into the neighborhood we now know as the West Loop.
 Some credit Oprah Winfrey for the West Loop’s growth, but it would be years before her Harpo Studios arrived on the scene.

 The development of PT was facilitated by controversial tax breaks, including the issuance of tax-exempt bonds, engineered by Congressman Dan Rostenkowski, then chairman of the House Ways and Means Committee.
 The project experienced financial difficulties in the 90s, was rescued from foreclosure by Pritzker family interests, and acquired by the current owners in 2007.
 “For many years,” according to Crain’s Chicago Real Estate Daily, “the property’s four 49-story towers stood as symbols of political clout and business failure.”